emaslvcc/JavaCraft/um-submission/provisional-report.md

 See [Appendix](#appendix) for documentation of all functions and flowcharts and pseudocodes of 16 functions.

+### Code repetition
+getBlockSymbol contains code repetition in the switch statement, where each block contains a different color that corresponds to a different block.
+This is also occurring in multiple functions, like getBlockChar, getBlockTypeFromCraftedItem, getCraftedItemFromBlockType, getRequiredItemForMining, craftItem, craftStonePickaxe, craftIronPickaxe, craftWoodenPlanks, craftStick, craftIronIngot, interactWithWorld, getBlockName, getCraftedItemColor.

+inventoryContains and craftedItemsContains are almost identical, and the general concepts are exactly thesame.

 <div style="page-break-after: always;"></div>

 ## Finite State Automata (FSA) Design